-The Rick and Susan Sontag Center for Collaborative Creativity (the Hive) supports competitive grant programs for infusing creative collaboration into courses at The Claremont Colleges.
-The Hive offers two types of course grants that are awarded annually:
+The Hive supports competitive grant programs for infusing creative collaboration into courses at The Claremont Colleges.
+The Hive offered and has awarded two types of course grants this academic year:

-The Sontag Center also supports all grant recipients through non-monetary means such as space, staff time, design expertise, and help sharing the story of the course.
+We also support all grant recipients through non-monetary means such as space, staff time, design expertise, and help sharing the story of the course.

 - Featuring experiential components of creating and making